design-first/system-runtime-documentation/README.md

 - A browser will open the documentation site.
 If not, go to `http://localhost:3000`.
 - Update the documentation in `docs` folder.

-> Note: the page is automatically refreshed when you modify the documentation code.
+> Note: the page is automatically refreshed when you modify the documentationx.

 ## Licenses